jheyman/blog/pages/VisioAutoFlow/index.md

 ---
 {% include JB/setup %}

-After a first experience with Visio automation (see [here]({{ site.baseurl }}/pages/VisioAutoCompute)) and some external motivation (thanks Kevin for the inspiration!), it was time to dig further down the rabbit hole of what VBA (among other languages) can bring to Visio to implement dynamic diagrams, and have fun along the way.<br><br>
+After a first experience with Visio automation (see [here]({{ site.baseurl }}/pages/VisioAutoCompute)) and some external motivation (thanks Kevin for the inspiration!), it was time to dig further down the rabbit hole of what VBA (among other languages) can bring to Visio to implement dynamic diagrams, and have fun along the way.<br>

 * TOC
 {:toc}